 - Malware attacks, viruses, Trojans, worms, etc.

 CPU temperature monitors are useful, especially for:

 Gamers: They use high-end video games that require high-performing computers.
 So, when they play video games, the temperature can increase.
-Also, gamers replace some parts to make it more powerful and overclock their computer to make online games run more smoothly.
+Also, gamers replace some parts to make them more powerful and overclock their computer to make online games run more smoothly.
 These can further raise the CPU temperature.

-Professionals: Professionals who need to access their computer for hours experience heated computers.
+Professionals: Professionals who need to access their computers for hours experience heated computers.
 They may also encounter viruses like file and system infectors and macros; worms from the internet, network, or emails; and Trojans like Rootkit and backdoor.
 All of these can raise CPU temperature.